Lisanne Falk

-Lisanne Falk (born December 3, 1964) is an American-British actress.
-She is best known for her role as Heather McNamara in the 1988 film Heathers.
+Lisanne Falk (born December 3, 1964) is an American actress.
+She is best known for her role as Heather McNamara in the dark comedy film Heathers (1988).

 Career

-Falk is a former child model who worked at the Ford Modeling Agency with Brooke Shields.
-She portrays the seemingly upset young woman in a men's restroom on the cover of Foreigner's 1979 album Head Games.
+Falk is a former child model who worked at Ford Models with Brooke Shields.
+In 1978, at age 13, she appeared with Shields in Life magazine, in a pictorial which received a great deal of media attention and helped propel the careers of Falk and Shields.
+She is featured on the cover of Foreigner's 1979 album Head Games.
 Her modeling work was featured in the book Lisanne: A Young Model.

-She played one of the leading roles as Heather McNamara in the black comedy film Heathers (1988) alongside Winona Ryder.
+She is best known for playing Heather McNamara in the dark comedy film Heathers (1988).
+She retired from acting in 2002, but returned in 2024.

 Personal life

-Since 2006, Falk has resided in the United Kingdom.
-In June 2019, she announced via her Instagram page that she was now a naturalized British citizen and will retain her American citizenship.
+Falk moved to London in 2006 and acquired British citizenship in 2019.